Underground-Ops/underground-nexus/Observability Stack/wazuh-docker/README.md

 *  "deviantony" dockerfiles which can be found at [https://github.com/deviantony/docker-elk](https://github.com/deviantony/docker-elk)
 *  "xetus-oss" dockerfiles, which can be found at [https://github.com/xetus-oss/docker-ossec-server](https://github.com/xetus-oss/docker-ossec-server)

-We thank you them and everyone else who has contributed to this project.
+We thank them and everyone else who has contributed to this project.

 ## License and copyright